 The platform automates the standard requirements for email outreach campaigns, provides a duplication option to reuse previous search criteria and has a notes feature for recruiter feedback.
 The information provided is piped directly to the vendor's internal teams, to further tailor the search, enhance the algorithms and help Fetcher find and deliver the candidates sought.
 The calendar scheduling plugin allows for rapid company-branded scheduling of telephone screens and interviews.

-While the sourcing functions of the product are not unique, it is an intuitive tool for recruiters in small businesses.
-It integrates out of the box with Ashby, Fountain, Greenhouse, Lever, JazzHR, Oracle Taleo, SAP SuccessFactors Recruiting, Recruitee, Teamtailor and SmartRecruiter.
+While the sourcing functions of the product are not unique, it is nonetheless an intuitive tool for recruiters in small businesses.
+It integrates out of the box with Ashby, Fountain, Greenhouse, Lever, JazzHR, Oracle Taleo, Recruitee, SAP SuccessFactors Recruiting, SmartRecruiter and Teamtailor.

 SeekOut provides an AI-powered talent search engine to help recruiters quickly find and hire the most qualified passive candidates.
-(It appears to be very Boolean-based, a potentially limiting approach that can be hard to use.)
-The company says it provides access to hundreds of millions of candidates from potentially untapped talent pools, including public profiles, GitHub, the papers and patents of experts, employee referrals, company alumni, candidates already in the company's ATS, and more.
-There are more than 100 searchable fields that include skill sets, background, experience, education and diversity, and fields such as security clearance, which is useful for federal positions.
+It appears to be very Boolean-based, a potentially limiting approach that can be hard to use.
+The company says it provides access to hundreds of millions of candidates from potentially untapped talent pools, including public profiles, GitHub, the papers and patents of experts, employee referrals, company alumni, candidates already in the organization's ATS and more.
+There are more than 100 searchable fields that include skill sets, background, experience, education and diversity, as well as fields such as security clearance, which is useful for U.S. federal government positions.
 A healthcare talent pool, for example, includes 5.5 million healthcare professionals.

 SeekOut supports the concept of a total talent pool as well as individuals.
-Recruiters can see total amalgamated talent by location as well as specific people with that talent in that location.
+Recruiters can see total amalgamated talent by location and specific people with that talent in that location.
 This is a potentially valuable feature many other platforms lack.

 SeekOut's ability to locate and screen tech talent should be a draw for organizations that need technologists.
 From GitHub, the app can provide and review actual code to better evaluate a potential applicant's technical prowess.
 It appears to be easy and intuitive to use, albeit with a slightly underwhelming user interface for people accustomed to today's glitzier applications.
 This product is definitely worth a tech recruiter's consideration.